 - The Honor Code is primarily an undertaking of the students, individually and collectively, to define standards of conduct while in a professional program.

-- Cooperation exists between students and faculty to share responsibility for modeling and maintaining academic honesty, integrity and professional behavior.
+- Cooperation exists between students and faculty to share responsibility for modeling and maintaining academic honesty, integrity, and professional behavior.

-- The Honor Code embodies the concept of personal honor in the framework of a covenantal pledge and is aligned with Creighton University’s Code of Conduct and the School of Pharmacy and Health Professions’ Misconduct Policy.
+- The Honor Code embodies the concept of personal honor in the framework of a covenant pledge and is aligned with Creighton University’s Code of Conduct and the School of Pharmacy and Health Professions’ Misconduct Policy.

 - The School is committed to students’ professionalism as evidenced by having students abide by the Honor Code and their specific professional association’s Code of Ethics.

-- The Honor Code creates an environment where academic dishonesty is socially and professionally unacceptable, where institutional expectations are clearly understood and where students assist their peers.
+- The Honor Code creates an environment where academic dishonesty is socially and professionally unacceptable, where institutional expectations are clearly understood, and where students assist their peers.

 - Students are obligated to take action in the event they learn that a fellow student has violated the code.
 The student can take action by asking the violator to refrain from the behavior and/or to report him/herself and/or the student can report the behavior to designated student, faculty, or administrative representatives.